ovinc/drapo/README.md

 - matplotlib
 - importlib-metadata
-- numpy (optional, only needed to run the examples present in the main() functions)
+- numpy (optional, only needed to run demos and examples)

 ## Python